Albania national football team: 21st century

-In the tournament itself, Albania lost 1–0 to Switzerland to an early header in the 5th Minute from Fabian Schär despite being one man down to an Red Card for Lorik Cana Albania held it's ground as they came close to an equalizer as Shkëlzen Gashi as he missed an sitter in front of goalie Yann Sommer.
+In the tournament itself, Albania lost 1–0 to Switzerland to an early header in the 5th Minute from Fabian Schär despite being one man down to a Red Card for Lorik Cana Albania held its ground as they came close to an equalizer as Shkëlzen Gashi as he missed an sitter in front of goalie Yann Sommer.
 In the following match they lost 2–0 to the hosts France despite an close fought match being able to defend against the favourites until the last minutes conceding two goals from Dimitri Payet and Griezmann.
-While they beat in the third Group match Romania 1–0 by an header scored from Armando Sadiku before halftime, securing Albania's first ever win in a UEFA European Championship.
+While they beat in the third Group match Romania 1–0 by a header scored from Armando Sadiku before halftime, securing Albania's first ever win in a UEFA European Championship.
 The team finished last among the third-placed teams and were eliminated in the group stage.

 In 2018 World Cup qualification, Albania was drawn in a group with Spain, Italy, Liechtenstein, Macedonia, and Israel.
 Despite the difficult draw, they placed third in the group, their best result in history without qualifying for the final tournament.
 During this time, manager Gianni De Biasi resigned after disputes with the FSHF and was replaced by Christian Panucci.
 Albania played poorly in the 2018–19 UEFA Nations League, winning only once against Israel and losing the return leg as well as both matches against Scotland.
 Panucci would be sacked after a 2–0 defeat to Turkey in the opening match of UEFA Euro 2020 qualifying.
 Edoardo Reja replaced Panucci as Albania faced home and away series against both 2018 FIFA World Cup champions France and Iceland as well as the return leg against Turkey.
 In the end, Albania placed fourth in the group, failing to qualify.

-After their close miss to qualify for the 2022 FIFA World Cup in Qatar, in which Albania finished third in the group, in the UEFA Euro 2024 qualifying Group E Albania were drawn together with Czech Republic, Poland, Faroe Islands and Moldova.
-In the following matches Albania was undefeated, and secured the qualification for the second time in history for the UEFA European Championship at the UEFA Euro 2024.
+After narrowly missing out on qualification for the 2022 FIFA World Cup in Qatar, finishing third in Group I, Albania were drawn in UEFA Euro 2024 qualifying Group E alongside the Czech Republic, Poland, Faroe Islands and Moldova.
+Albania went unbeaten in the qualifying campaign and secured qualification for the UEFA Euro 2024, marking their second appearance at a UEFA European Championship.

-At the UEFA Euro 2024.
-They were drawn into a "group of death" against Spain, Italy, and Croatia, all three opponents being Euros and World Cup medalists.
-With two losses to Spain and Italy and a draw against Croatia, the team finished at the bottom of their group and did not advance.
+At UEFA Euro 2024, Albania were drawn into a "group of death" alongside Spain, Italy and Croatia, all of whom are European and World Cup medalists.
+After losses to Spain and Italy and a 2–2 draw against Croatia, Albania finished bottom of the group and were eliminated in the group stage.

-Albania is set to compete in the UEFA Nations League B in fall 2024, followed by qualification matches for the 2026 World Cup.
+Albania competed in the 2024–25 UEFA Nations League B, where they finished bottom of their group and were relegated to League C. They subsequently participated in the 2026 FIFA World Cup qualification, finishing second in Group K with four wins without conceding, two draws, and two defeats against England, thereby securing qualification to the play-off stage for the first time in their history.
+In the play-off, Albania was eliminated following a 2–1 defeat to Poland, despite initially taking the lead.